Updated: 24 May 2023 & medically reviewed by Hailey Shafir

 When considering treatment for cocaine addiction, it is recommended to seek an evaluation of the level of substance abuse from an addiction professional so the best type of support can be recommended.
 A licensed mental health or addiction counselor can diagnose cocaine use disorder and also provide information about appropriate treatment options.

 Presently, there are no medications approved by the U.S. Food and Drug Administration to treat cocaine addiction, though researchers are exploring a variety of drugs that may be used off-label.
 Past research has primarily focused on dopamine, but scientists have also found that cocaine use induces changes in the brain related to other neurotransmitters-including serotonin, gamma-aminobutyric acid (GABA), norepinephrine, and glutamate.
-Some doctors prescribe medications like SSRIs or SNRIs that can increase the levels of these brain chemicals during the recovery process.
+Some doctors prescribe antidepressant medications like SSRIs or SNRIs that can increase the levels of these brain chemicals during the recovery process.

 Types of addiction care professionals